 International Nomenclature of Cosmetic Ingredients (INCI)

-The INCI name includes the Latin Name (also known as the Botanical Name).
+The suggested INCI name includes the actual Latin Name (also known as the Botanical Name) of the ingredient.

 The Latin name given to a species and genus of plant helps to clearly distinguish it from other plants that share the same common name.
 Examples of plants that share the same common name are Anthemis nobilis and Matricaria chamomilla (both commonly known as Chamomile), Cedrus atlantica and Juniperus virginiana (both commonly known as Cedarwood) and Helichrysum italicum, Helichrysum gymnocephalum and Helichrysum bracteiferum (all commonly known just as Helichrysum, Immortelle or Everlasting).
 In these examples, each of the botanicals has somewhat differing properties, so referring to the Latin names is necessary to fully understand the specific properties, benefits, precautions and other attributes directly associated with the botanical.